runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 DATA_LOC   DATA_LOC + 32        DATA_LOC + 32 + DATA_LEN
 ```

 The output stack consists of:
 ```
 RETURN_LOC : OUT_LOC : WS
 ```

-The actual return value (buffer) is stored in the memory at the starting location `OUT_LOC`, as follows:
+For the internal call, the return value (buffer) is passed through the memory, being stored at the starting location `OUT_LOC`, as follows:
 ```
 |<- 32 ->|<- 1 ->|<- 1 ->|<-      32      ->|<-    32    ->|
 +--------+-------+-------+------------------+--------------+